 Kanchan brings over 18 years of experience from various industries, including finance, manufacturing, and technology.
 In addition, she has hands-on and in-depth knowledge and experience with software development.

 Kanchan has earned a bachelor's of engineering in computer science.
 Most recently, she earned a masters in business management from Fordham's Gabelli School of Business.
 She looks forward to partnering with groups throughout the University who want to take advantage of ACE and Faculty Technology Services.

 Senior Instructional Technologist

 Since 2008, Kristen has given Fordham faculty engaging support, advice and training based on her deep understanding of digital pedagogical methods and their potential to improve learning outcomes.
-A strong belief in collaboration and sharing resources has led Kristen to develop wide-ranging resources focused on teaching best practices that use technology-based educational methods and materials, including over 100 online slide decks that have garnered more than a half a million views.
+A strong belief in collaboration and sharing resources has led Kristen to develop wide-ranging resources focused on teaching best practices that use technology-based educational methods and materials.

 Kristen's broad experience helps faculty develop interactive lessons and activities both in the face-to-face format, as well as online.
 She is an experienced Blackboard administrator and is part of the distance learning team that designs and creates online courses at Fordham.
-Kristen is also well-versed in filmmaking including producing, directing, filming and editing video.
-She draws from this extensive experience to help faculty to create flipped classes.
+She draws from this extensive experience to help faculty to create hybrid and online classes.

-Prior to working at Fordham, Kristen taught high school math for ten years.
+Prior to working at Fordham, Kristen taught high school math for 8 years.
 She also holds a bachelor's degree from the University of Texas at Austin.